peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 ![](https://images-na.ssl-images-amazon.com/images/I/81ZrEBEnHKL._AC_SL1500_.jpg)

 Boasting stable 5GHz overclocks using several memory speeds, including 3,600MHz with tweaking, its single PCIe x16 slot pushed top-shelf graphics cards to speeds that matched or exceeded most Z390 ATX boards during testing.
+This is one of the cheap motherboards for gaming In 2021.

 The smallest Strix has a lengthy features list, with no shortcomings despite the tiny form factor, including dual PCIe Gen3 x4 M.2 slots, Intel v219 ethernet, upgraded Intel 9560 2x2 802.11ac Wi-Fi, and an ALC1220A audio codec supported by isolated circuitry and headphone amps.